cap-js/docs/java/data.md

    Books.create().author(authors).title("Wuthering Heights");
 ```

-The generation mode is configured by the property `<methodStyle>` of the [CDS Maven Plugin](./advanced#staticmodel) and affects all entities and event contexts in your services.
+The generation mode is configured by the property `<methodStyle>` of the goal [cds:generate](./assets/cds-maven-plugin-site/generate-mojo.html#methodstyle) of the CDS Maven Plugin and affects all entities and event contexts in your services.
 The generation mode does not affect the way how the accessor interfaces are used by CAP in the CQN statements or in the event handlers.
 The event contexts and accessor interfaces delivered by the CAP itself always follow the Java Bean style.

 ::: warning
 If you use the fluent style generation and have a custom action or a function in your service, you have to explicitly set the event context as completed by explicitly calling the method `setCompleted()` in comparison to the Java Bean style where the event context is completed automatically when you call `setResult()` method.